1999 Houston Astros season: June—July

 Bagwell connected for another three-home run game on June 9 against the Chicago White Sox.
 He was also a grand slam short of hitting for the "home run cycle," with a solo home run, a three-run home run, and a two-run home run, respectively.
 The two three-home run games made him the only player to accomplish this feat at two different stadiums in Chicago in the same season.
+Hence, Bagwell became the first Astro with three such games, breaking a tie with Glenn Davis.
+(Note: The subsequent Astro to slug a three-home run game was Vinny Castilla on July 28, 2001.)

 On June 13, manager Larry Dierker collapsed in the dugout mid-game versus the San Diego Padres due to a grand mal seizure.
 He was hospitalized and required brain surgery, but recovered well to miss just 27 games.
 The game was suspended with Houston leading, 4–0.
+During the bottom of the sixth inning, Derek Bell crushed the only grand slam of his career to give Houston the lead.
 In spite of losing Dierker, two other coaches to lengthy absences, and 14 players to the disabled list (DL), the Astros kept the competitive momentum going throughout the season.